 FREQUENTLY ASKED QUESTIONS

+All returns must be postmarked within 7 days of the purchase date.
 In fact, the cost of construction of an independent residential building in Kerala can fall in the range of Rs.
 1600 to Rs.
 2400 per square feet inclusive of material cost, labour charges and consultancy fees.

 The first step in the process of submission of a Building Permit Application is to apply in writing to secretary of Municipality in the Form Appendix A of Kerala Municipal Building Rules.
 The form shall be accompanied by well dimensioned site and service plans drawn to the scale of 1:400, Building plan including elevation & floor plan, and Section drawings.
 Apart from these documents, the Land Tax Receipt, Copy of the Original Deed, and Sanction Drawing need to be submitted to the Municipality/Building Corporation’s Department.
 Generally, it takes a maximum of thirty days for approval.
 Once sanctioned, you hold a building permit.